-Do you believe you can cultivate your perception?
+Do you believe you can cultivate your perception, or are you trapped in a pattern of negative mindsets?

-That you can change how you feel about things, people, and even yourself by simply shifting your mindset?
+You can change how you feel about things, people, and even yourself by simply shifting your mindset.

 If our mindsets reflect our choices, why can’t people simply choose to be healthy?